 Make sure that Diesel Exhaust Fluid (DEF) does not come into contact with eyes, skin or clothing.
 Should any DEF contact your eyes, flush them with plenty of water and contact a physician.
 Clean affected skin with soap and water.
-If any DEF is swallowed, drink plenty of water and contact a physician immediately
+If any DEF is swallowed, drink plenty of water and contact a physician immediately ammonia vapors may escape.

-Refill DEF in a well-ventilated area.
-When opening the cap on the DEF tank or bottle containing DEF, ammonia vapors may escape.
 The vapors can be irritating to skin, eyes and mucous membranes.
 Inhaling ammonia vapors can cause burning to the eyes, throat and nose and cause coughing and watery eyes.